SoniBasant/b9-country-info/README.md

 **Snapshot at screen width 1040px >** `Detail page` of India in the light theme.
 You can see basic information about India like population, region, capital, currency and more.

-![](./design/country-info-snap-3.png)

 Also, you can see neighbor countries name inside buttons.
 If you click them, you can see detail page on clicked country.

+![](./design/country-info-snap-3.png)

+You can find more snapshots in `design` folder.
+Original designs are also there in that folder.

 ### Links